VatsalChandel/INFO201-FinalProject/conc.md

 - In __Safety__ page, we wanted to answer how the different types of drinks differ in caffeine and calorie content.
 For consumers, we wanted to answer questions like:
         - What specific brand of drink contains more than 400 mg cafeeine?
         - What is the volume of the drinks?
-        - What os the caffeine content of the drinks?
+        - What is the caffeine content of the drinks?

 ## Type
 By choosing this proportion, consumers can make informed decisions about how strong these drinks are, along with which brands produce these drinks.